-Hospice of Northern Colorado volunteers are dedicated to the wellbeing of our community.
-Our volunteers are the backbone to our organization and they play a vital role in the success of our agency.
-Hospice of Northern Colorado ensure that volunteers are screened and trained in order to offer the best in compassionate care to hospice families.
-Potential volunteers must complete an application, background check, TB skin test and drug screening.
+TRU Hospice of Northern Colorado volunteers are dedicated to the well-being of our community.
+Our volunteers are the backbone of our organization and play a vital role in the success of our agency.
+Hospice of Northern Colorado ensures that volunteers are screened and trained in order to offer the best in compassionate care to hospice families.
+Potential volunteers must complete an application, background check, and TB skin test.
 Liability auto insurance is also required.
-A volunteer will undergo comprehensive training to cover all aspects of hospice care.
-This will include the confidentiality of patient information, nursing, psychosocial, spiritual and bereavement care.
+Volunteers will undergo comprehensive training to cover all aspects of hospice care.
+This will include the confidentiality of patient information, nursing, psychosocial, spiritual, and bereavement care.

 Our volunteers provide a number of important services.
-They offer direct patient support with compassionate, practical and caring help.
-Volunteers often assist the primary caregivers by sitting with the patient to provide the caregivers respite from the often overwhelming task of providing care for a loved one.
-Assistance can include running errands, assisting with chores, reading to patients or making phone calls.
-A volunteer provides emotional support by lending an ear, holding a hand or just by being a positive presence for the patients.
+They offer direct patient support with compassionate, practical, and caring help.
+Volunteers often assist the primary caregivers by sitting with the patient to provide the caregivers with a respite from the often overwhelming task of providing care for a loved one.
+Assistance can include running errands, assisting with chores, reading to patients, or making phone calls.
+A volunteer provides emotional support by lending an ear, holding a hand, or just by being a positive presence for the patients.

 Volunteers also assist in the office with various tasks such as answering the phones, helping with fundraisers or special events, and aiding our bereavement counselors.

 As a volunteer, we request that you make a commitment of 2-4 hours per week for one year.

 Please follow the process below to become a volunteer at TRU Hospice of Northern Colorado: